 Domain home on a PV

-This sample demonstrates how to use the WebLogic Kubernetes Operator (hereafter “the operator”) to set up a WebLogic Server (WLS) cluster on the Azure Kubernetes Service (AKS) using the model in persistence volume approach.
-After going through the steps, your WLS domain runs on an AKS cluster instance and you can manage your WLS domain by accessing the WebLogic Server Administration Console.
+This sample demonstrates how to use the WebLogic Kubernetes Operator (hereafter “the operator”) to set up a WebLogic Server (WLS) cluster on the Azure Kubernetes Service (AKS) using the domain on PV approach.
+After going through the steps, your WLS domain runs on an AKS cluster and you can manage your WLS domain by accessing the WebLogic Server Administration Console.

 Contents